 Strategic thermostat adjustments can save up to 10 percent off your monthly bill.
 If you have a programmable thermostat, for example, it may have a “vacation” mode.
 Wi-Fi-connected thermostats have more abilities, and “smart thermostats,” like the Nest line of products can do even more.

 It automatically adapts to your life, remembering when you leave home and what temperatures you like at what times.
 It learns your rhythms and programs itself accordingly after a couple of weeks of manual programming.

-Whether you need assistance with insulation, ductwork, thermostats or your air conditioning equipment, A.B.
+Whether you need assistance with insulation, ductwork, thermostats or your AC is not working at all, A.B.
 May is here for you.
 If you think you’re ready for an air conditioning upgrade, we represent quality products.

 For example, to boost cooling and run your central air less often, you might choose to install a ductless unit.
 These are amazing for older homes and for new additions.
 Ductless units provide just air conditioning or both heating and cooling, depending on your needs.
 They are quiet, energy-efficient, and provide zone control.